randomchars42/bioset/cran-comments.md

 ## R CMD check results

-There were no ERRORs / WARNINGs / NOTEs.
+There were no ERRORs / WARNINGs.
+1 NOTEs.

+NOTE -> New submission

 ## Downstream dependencies